WHRK

-WHRK (97.1 MHz "K97") is a commercial FM radio station licensed to Memphis, Tennessee.
+WHRK (97.1 FM "K97") is a commercial radio station licensed to Memphis, Tennessee.
 The station is owned by iHeartMedia and it airs an urban contemporary radio format.
 The station carries the nationally syndicated weekday morning show, The Breakfast Club, from co-owned Premiere Networks and based at WWPR-FM in New York City.
 The rest of the schedule is hosted by local DJs.

 WHRK's studios and offices are located on Thousand Oaks Boulevard in Southeast Memphis.
 The transmitter site is off Benjestown Road in North Memphis.

-WHRK broadcasts in the HD Radio format, with its HD-2 subchannel carrying The Beat Top 20.
+WHRK broadcasts in the HD Radio format, with its HD-2 subchannel carrying Christian radio format, branded as "Radio by Grace".

 History

 Classical WMPS-FM

 On December 2, 1959, the station first signed on as WMPS-FM.
 It was the FM counterpart to WMPS (now WMFS) and ran at only 6,600 watts, a fraction of its power today.

 WMPS-AM-FM were owned by the Plough Corporation, a pharmaceutical firm founded in Memphis that also had a radio division, with stations in Chicago, Atlanta, Boston and other cities.
 At first the two stations mostly simulcast.
 But during the 1960s and 1970s, WMPS-FM was separately programmed with a classical music format.
-In the 1970s, WMPS-FM got a boost to 100,000 watts, and then made a transition to a Progressive Rock format in a effort to take on then-Rock rival WMC-FM.
+In the 1970s, WMPS-FM got a boost to 100,000 watts, and then made a transition to a Progressive Rock format in an effort to take on then-Rock rival WMC-FM.